-- Coordinates all matters involving the club's presence on the POA site and arranges for Public Works equipment/operator support during cutting. - Before each cutting, coordinates the club's proposed cutting date to assure it is acceptable. - After each cutting, calls to be sure we left the cutting site in proper order.
+- 2. During cuttings, communication to POA workers shall be by the Saw Master or his/her designee.
+ALL others must work through this Club representative.
+This includes: - Coordination of all matters involving the Club's presence on the POA site during cuttings and arranging for Public Works equipment operator support for cutting. - Communication of the Club's proposed cutting date with Public Works to assure it is acceptable. - Calling Public Works after each cutting to be sure the Club has left the cutting site in proper order.

-Obtaining Logs:
+Obtaining Logs